nicktaras/eeg-mind-wave-2/README.md

 # Getting Started

-Ensure the library is looking at the correct port
+Ensure the library is looking at the correct port.

-run: ls /dev/tty.*
+To do so run: ls /dev/tty.*

-example: "/dev/tty.MindWaveMobile-SerialPo-15"
+When you locate the port e.g. "/dev/tty.MindWaveMobile-SerialPo-15" update the index.js line 2.

 # Project Status